DefangLabs/defang-docs/blog/2024-08-30-august-product-updates.md

 We're working on a number of new features to make Defang even better.
 Here are some of the most exciting ones:

 - **Managed Postgres**: We're working on getting Defang to provision managed Postgres services for you, so you can easily store and query data in your applications.
-- **Digital Ocean BYOC**: We're working on adding Digital Ocean BYOC to give you even more choice over where you deploy your applications.
+- **DigitalOcean BYOC**: We're working on adding DigitalOcean BYOC to give you even more choice over where you deploy your applications.

 ---